DavidCocofromZxc/chess/README.md

     I suddenly realized that I had to use low-resolution pixel style in the project to make the overall style unified, because this type of material had been used in the beginning.

+4.15
+    i must make a development plan.

+    plan:   2 months later, the game is ready to play.
+            In this month, Network modules can be used，Then，i can link my friend Y.
+            In this week, i must be solved Data issues and most basic view issues.

+    today,update handcard & cardGroup.